awsdocs/aws-javascript-developer-guide-v2/sns-examples-sending-sms.md

 To run the example, type the following at the command line\.

 ```
-node sns_checkphoneoptput.js
+node sns_checkphoneoptout.js
 ```

 This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/sns/sns_checkphoneoptput.js)\.

-## Listing Opted Out Phone Numbers<a name="sending-sms-listphonenumbersoptedout"></a>
+## Listing Opted\-Out Phone Numbers<a name="sending-sms-listphonenumbersoptedout"></a>

-In this example, use a Node\.js module to get a list of phone numbers that have has opted out from receiving SMS messages\.
-Create a Node\.js module with the file name `sns_listnumbersoptedput.js`\.
+In this example, use a Node\.js module to get a list of phone numbers that have opted out from receiving SMS messages\.
+Create a Node\.js module with the file name `sns_listnumbersoptedout.js`\.
 Configure the SDK as previously shown\.
 Create an empty object as a parameter\.

 Pass the object to the `listPhoneNumbersOptedOut` method of the `AWS.SNS` client class\.
 To call the `listPhoneNumbersOptedOut` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.